bakathefish/ASTRO-PET/README.md

 ## assembly

-first thing, head to `PCB_Files/` and download both gerber zips (`ASTROPET_SENSOR_PCB.zip` and `ASTROPET_DISPLAY_PCB.zip`) and get them made at jlcpcb. once the boards arrive, populate them using the silkscreen markers as a guide, start with the smaller parts first, everything is hand solderable.
+first thing, head to `PCB_FILES/` and download both gerber zips (`ASTROPET_SENSOR_PCB.zip` and `ASTROPET_DISPLAY_PCB.zip`) and get them made at jlcpcb. once the boards arrive, populate them using the silkscreen markers as a guide, start with the smaller parts first, everything is hand solderable.

-then grab `sensor_unit.ino` and `display_unit.ino` from the `firmware/` folder and flash them using the firmware instructions above. after flashing, connect the round screen to the display unit. power both boards and the pet is ready, pop the sensor unit outside facing the sky and keep the display unit on your desk.
+then grab `sensor_unit.ino` and `display_unit.ino` from the `firmware/` folder and flash them using the firmware instructions above. after flashing, connect the round screen to the display unit, ensure it works. if it works, disconnect them, slide the pcb into the slot inside of the case as shown in the 3d model photos, then u can plug in the screen and join everything. no screws required, everything snaps into place. power both boards and the pet is ready, pop the sensor unit outside facing the sky and keep the display unit on your desk.

 ## BOM

-full bom with lcsc part numbers is in `BOM.xlsx`. order the pcbs from jlcpcb using the gerber files in `PCB_Files/`.
+full bom with lcsc part numbers is in `BOM.csv`. order the pcbs from jlcpcb using the gerber files in `PCB_FILES/`.

 | Qty | Description | Manufacturer | MPN | Supplier | Part No. | Unit (USD) | Total (USD) |
 |-----|-------------|--------------|-----|----------|----------|------------|-------------|